Odikanwa/Odikanwa/README.md

 ## Hi there 👋

-I'm a newbie full-stack developer transitioning into software development from computer networking.
+I'm a full-stack developer transitioning into software development from computer networking.
 I love creating sleek full-stack web apps.
 I find designing and bringing ideas to life through coding more invigorating and fulfilling.
 I'm actively searching for internship opportunities or entry roles.